Sasha Renée Pérez: Career

 Pérez began her career running an after-school program at Roosevelt High School for the Pat Brown Institute for Public Affairs.
 In 2018, she left to work at the Campaign for College Opportunity a non-profit focused on improving college access, success and affordability for California students.
 Pérez led efforts to expand financial aid to 150,000 more students through the passage of the Cal Grant Equity Framework and created reports on the needs of diverse student populations in colleges and universities.

 Alhambra City Council

-In 2020, Pérez challenged incumbent Alhambra mayor David Mejia, unseating him after winning 58.49% of the vote.
+In 2020, Pérez challenged incumbent Alhambra Mayor David Mejia, unseating him after winning 58.49% of the vote.
 Upon being elected to the Alhambra City Council in 2020, Pérez was selected to serve as Mayor.
 This made her the first openly LGBTQ+ person and renter on the council and the youngest woman to serve as Mayor in San Gabriel Valley history.

-Pérez was honored as Outstanding SGV Elected Official of the Year in 2021 for her work to reduce plastic waste, create dedicated bike lanes and provide hazard pay to grocery store and pharmacy store workers during the COVID-19 pandemic.
+Pérez was honored as Outstanding Elected Official of the Year in 2021 for her work to reduce plastic waste, create dedicated bike lanes and provide hazard pay to grocery store and pharmacy store workers during the COVID-19 pandemic.